GJoe2/docker-antonsurv-xcfem/README.md

 # User Guidelines:
 First, install docker on your platform.
 See https://docs.docker.com/install/

-Then, Change directory (cd) to your working directory, where .yy files are located
+Then, Change directory (cd) to your working directory, where .py files are located

 To run a .py file, type in your terminal: